-We welcome all to come and celebrate the work of Salvation that culminates in the Resurrection of Our Lord, God and Savior Jesus Christ.
-In the Orthodox Church the last week of Christ’s life is officially called Passion Week.
+This week Lent comes to an end and we turn to the work of Salvation our Lord performed in the Raising Lazarus from the Dead.
+Then is His Triumphant Entry into Jerusalem, on what has been named “Palm Sunday”.
+Thus the Orthodox Church begins the celebration of the last week of Christ’s life; officially called Passion Week.
 In popular terminology, it is called Holy Week.
 Each day is designated in the service books as “Great and Holy”, with special services every day of the week for the faithful as they “go up with the Lord to Jerusalem” (Matins of Great and Holy Monday).
 His institution of the Last Supper, His Passion in the Garden, the Betrayal, Scourging, the end of His Earthly Life on the Cross, His Burial and the Lamentations become the focus of our worship, prayer and contemplation during the Divine Services offered in anticipation of the Rising of Christ.
 All turns to joy, as we begin the Midnight Office in the dark, then candlight procession follows as we visit His Empty Tomb and a world illuminated by the Uncreated Light of His Life-giving Resurrection – the Holy and Glorious PASCHA of our Lord!!
 Follow this link to read a short summary of the meaning of each of the services, with a schedule so you can plan your week and hopefully attend as many as possible.